jdrumgoole/mongodbrdg/README.md

-# mongodb_random_data_generator
+# mongodbrdg - The MongoDB Random Data Generator
-Data generator for generating repeatable random data suitable for use in MongoDB Python programs.
+Data generator for generating repeatable random data suitable for use in MongoDB databases.
+The data is designed to be random but self consistent.
+So user IDs increase consistently, session docs for login and logout are correctly ordered and  sequence of login and logout events are also temporarily ordered.

+We also ensure that session events happen only after the registered date for the user.

+We generate one collection by default `USERS/profiles`.
+Users can generate a second collection by specifying the `--session` argument.

 ## Installation